Always use the currency of the country you’re visiting.

 Your ATM card is one of your most valuable possessions when you travel.
 Avoid carrying the card with you, unless there is no where to secure it at your hotel.
 When its time to get cash, I go to an ATM machine near the hotel, and return the card to the safe as soon as possible.

 When you call your bank to give them your travel dates prior to your trip, ask if they have a relationship with any banks at your destination.
 Often there are no fees associated with using that machine, but you will still receive a 1-3% currency exchange fee from your bank.
+It’s always a good idea to negotiate this fee with your bank if possible; many banks waive it if you keep a larger balance.

 It’s also a good idea to make sure you have a phone number for your bank and credit card companies that you can call from overseas.
-I enter them in my Blackberry and have a list of the lost/stolen direct phone numbers for all of the credit cards I typically take overseas that I keep in the back of my Moleskin notebook, or my money belt in the room safe.
+I enter them in my Smartphone and have a list of the lost/stolen direct phone numbers for all of the credit cards I typically take overseas that I keep in the back of my Moleskin notebook, or my money belt in the room safe.